Photoshop CS5 Essential Training

 - How to make selections and masks quickly

 - Improving mask quality with Refine Edge

 - Techniques for combining multiple images

 - Non-destructive editing techniques with adjustment layers and Smart Filters

 - Retouching essentials, such as blemish removal and body sculpting

 - Using the essential blend modes, layer effects, and styles

 - Creating contact sheets and web photo galleries

-Hello!
-I'm Michael Ninness.
-Welcome to Photoshop CS5 Essential Training.
-Over the past several years, Photoshop has evolved into three distinct software applications that together make up a complete solution for modifying and managing your digital images.
-These three applications are Adobe Bridge, Adobe Camera Raw, and, of course, Photoshop itself.
-So, while this course is named Photoshop CS5 Essential Training, I will in fact, introduce you to all three of these components, and you'll see firsthand when and why to use each of them.
-I developed this course around a mantra, Camera Raw for Global, Photoshop for Local.
+- Hello, I'm Michael Ninness and welcome to Photoshop CS5 essential training.
+Over the past several years, Photoshop has evolved into three distinct software applications that together, make up a complete solution for modifying and managing your digital images.
+These three applications are Adobe Bridge, Adobe Camera Raw, and of course Photoshop itself.
+So while this course is named Photoshop CS5 essential training, I will in fact introduce you to all three of these components, and you'll see first-hand when and why to use each of them.
+I've developed this course around a mantra, Camera Raw for global, Photoshop for local.

-Now, this means I recommend almost always starting with Camera Raw to make overall adjustments to your images, and then jumping to Photoshop when you need to make adjustments to specific areas.
-This is why the first six chapters of the course begin with Bridge and Camera Raw instead of jumping straight into Photoshop.
-With Camera Raw, you never have to worry about making a mistake or ruining your images, as it provides a nondestructive, streamlined and structured workflow with a very user-friendly interface.
-Simple, fun-to-use sliders make it easy to adjust exposure, recover highlight and shadow details and achieve optimal color and tone.
+And this means I recommend almost always starting with Camera Raw, to make overall adjustments to your images, and then jumping to Photoshop when you need to make adjustments to specific areas.
+This is why the first six chapters of the course begin with Bridge and Camera Raw, instead of jumping straight into Photoshop.
+With Camera Raw, you never have to worry about making a mistake or ruining your images as it provides a nondestructive, streamlined, and structured workflow, with a very user friendly interface.
+Simple, fun to use sliders make it easy to adjust exposure, recover highlight and shadow details, and achieve optimal color and tone.